Man killed by subway after jumping on tracks following fight in Queens, no charges for other men

 The two got into a verbal dispute, which escalated with the 20-year-old striking the 18-year-old man in the head with a bottle.

-When the 20-year-old man got to the end of the platform, he appears to have jumped onto the tracks, police believe in an effort to get away from the two.
+When the 20-year-old man got to the end of the platform, he appeared to have jumped onto the tracks, police believe in an effort to get away from the two.

 They failed to get the train to stop in time, and one of the cars clipped the 20-year-old man, carrying his body toward the Elmhurst Ave station.
 He was pronounced dead in the tunnel.

-The 18-year-old was treated for minor injuries and at this point, neither he nor the Good Samaritan are being charged.
+The 18-year-old was treated for minor injuries at this point.
+Neither he nor the Good Samaritan are being charged.

 The identity of the man killed has not yet been released.